SachaPapiernik/DevOps_final_project/README.md

 # Terraform GCP Infrastructure for API Deployment

 This Terraform project sets up a basic Google Cloud Platform (GCP) infrastructure to deploy an API.
-It includes the provisioning of a static IP address, a compute instance running your API, and a firewall rule to allow HTTP and HTTPS traffic.
+It includes the provisioning of a static IP address, a compute instance running your API, and a firewall rule to allow HTTP.

 ## Prerequisites